joshamilton/argonaut/docs/usage.md

 maca_jans_pb,SRR11191909.fastq.gz,,TRUE
 ```

 !!!
 PLEASE ADD "ont", "pb", AND/OR "ill" TO YOUR SAMPLES NAMES !!!
-Failure to do so will result in assemblers not recognizing your read type.
+Flye and canu will automatically detect your read type based on your samplesheet sample names.
+Please ensure that your fastq files have read type indicators (ont, pb, or ill).

 |   `sample`    | Custom sample name.
 |   `fastq_1`   | Full path to FastQ file for ONT long reads or Illumina short reads 1.
 File must have the extension ".fastq" or ".fastq.qz".